 Cyril Driard

-Cyril Driard studied at the François Rabelais University in Tours where his research focused on the hydraulic systems of the Roman period.
+Cyril Driard studied at the François Rabelais University in Tours.
 Now specialized in protohistoric and ancient settlements in metropolitan France, he regularly participates in international missions as an archaeologist, such as the Temple of Fortune Augustus in Pompeii (Italy), Banbhore (Pakistan) or the Dadan site in Al-Ula (Saudi Arabia), a.s.o.

 Pierre Dumas-Lattaque